 - an advantage in fields of study in that country.

-The top five factors influencing choice of destination country for Chinese students are education quality, culture, the overall competency of the country, favourite elite school and an advantage in some field in that country.
+The top five factors influencing choice of destination country are education quality, culture, the overall competency of the country, favourite elite school and an advantage in some field in that country.

 Top Factors Influencing Choice of Destination Country

 There were slight differences in the reasons why students selected their host country.
 Australia and New Zealand were chosen regularly for their better environment, while the USA was chosen based on perceived education quality and the UK often selected for the culture of the country.